Singularities of Feynman Integrals: Sunset integral

-The analysis is the same as in the previous section, though more tedious due to a large number of equations arising from the conditions for the non-general position.
+The analysis is the same as in the previous section, though more tedious due to a large number of equations arising from the conditions of meeting at non-general position.
 We will focus only on the leading singularity for the present case as it is the non-trivial one.
 Other singularities can be obtained using the result of previous sections.

-The leading singularity occurs when $S_1, S_2 $ and $S_3$ are in the non-general position in $W_1 \times W_2$.
-The analysis for this case is tedious and has been done using \textit{Mathematica}.
-We will outline the important step of the calculation.
-Using the first condition for the planes to meet in the non-general we get
+The leading singularity occurs when $S_1, S_2 $ and $S_3$ meet at non-general position in $W_1 \times W_2$.
+The analysis for this case is tedious and has been done using \textsc{Mathematica}.
+We outline the important steps of the calculation.
+Using the first condition for the hyper-planes to meet at non-general position, we get

 Using the second condition we get